jackson15j/python_homework_anagram_finder/README.md

 * Should the solution be designed from the point of view of a standalone piece of work (that is not touched when completed) or with the expectation that additional work could be done in the future?
+* Suggestion: I would work with the Product Owner to improve the terminology of the requirements to remove assumptions. eg. the use of declarative words like "MUST", "MUST NOT", "SHOULD", "MAY", etc as per: [RFC: 2119].

 ### Assumptions: